 Do you do all your own DIY?
 Do your friends and family often ask you for help with theirs?
 If so, the chances are you’re already a handyperson and could consider building up a client base and charging for your services.

-You might already be working in a particular trade and could consider taking on work as a handyperson in your spare time, or slowly transitioning to working full-time on a self-employed basis.
+You might already be working in a particular trade and could consider taking on work as a handyperson in your spare time, or transitioning to working full-time on a self-employed basis.
+Alternatively, your skills might be self-taught from working on your own home over the years.

 If you’re interested in setting yourself up as a self-employed handyperson, the first and most important thing is to make sure that you have insurance to protect you against any accidents that could cause damage to you, someone else, or their property.

-A handyperson will offer a wide range of services, so it’s also important that you have a wide range of tools, as well as your own vehicle to get yourself and your equipment to and from jobs.
+A handyperson will offer a wide range of services, so it’s also important that you have a range of tools, as well as your own vehicle to get yourself and your equipment to and from jobs.

 5. Mobile hair or beauty